 Fetherhoughton’s inhabitants are mostly Catholic, and are described as hopelessly ignorant and superstitious.
 The other village in the parish is said to be devoted to all sorts of devilish things.

+I said Fludd is uncanny, and it is in the sense Cvetan Todorov used the word in his essay on the fantastic, to define those works of fiction in which the supernatural is hinted but everything that happens might be perfectly explainable.
 There are some moments that verge on the Gothic like the burial of statues from Fetherhoughton church, and their recovery, later on.
-Most of the time the novel keeps a perfect balance between realism , the grotesque and ahint at the supernatural: it is suggested that Fludd may be a supernatural being: maybe the devil, maybe an angel.
+Most of the time the novel keeps a perfect balance between realism , the grotesque and a hint at the supernatural: it is suggested that Fludd may be a supernatural being, maybe the devil, maybe an angel.
 The characters’ minds are explored so that we can learn everyone’s obsessions and desires.
 For someone like me, with a deep dislike for Catholicism and nuns, the fact that in the end someone manages to escape this world of meaningless sacrifice makes the ending even more satisfying.